 If you want to compete in tomorrow’s market, you want to think beyond incremental innovations.
 What big industry challenges do you see on the horizon?
 How will those challenges impact your business?
 Where are newer, less established startups already disrupting your space, and what can you create that will enable you to maintain or expand your competitive edge?

 Most organizations engage in at least a little bit of innovation.
-For most established businesses, innovation usually is contained within the organization in the form of research and development or new product development.
-This is a closed innovation model that gives corporations the most control but cannot result in any sustainable or disruptive innovation.
+For most large corporations, innovation is usually contained within the organization in the form of research and development or new product development.
+This is a closed innovation model that gives corporations the most control but cannot result in any transformative or disruptive innovation.
 Instead, it reinforces the status quo and stifles the development of anything new, different, or potentially risky.

-Open innovation, on the other hand, expands the process of innovation outside the company walls and pulls together ideas, technologies, and processes from a wide variety of sources.
+Open innovation, on the other hand, expands the process of innovation outside the walls of the organization and pulls together ideas, technologies, and processes from a wide variety of sources.
 This kind of innovation creates a rich ecosystem from which to draw on and increases the business’s innovative potential.

 Granted, very few companies still engage in strictly closed innovation anymore.
 However, most established organizations take similar approaches with R&D, M&A, and improving on old products or processes — which simply isn’t enough to create a significant competitive advantage or transformative impact on the market.

 Open innovation creates a more fertile environment for repeatable success.
-What’s more, it’s an approach that gives established businesses the opportunity to lead the disruption in their industries, rather than waiting to be disrupted by newer scrappy startup competitors.
+What’s more, it’s an approach that gives large corporations the opportunity to lead the disruption in their industries, rather than waiting to be disrupted by newer scrappy startup competitors.

 Good strategy unifies diverse groups within your company through clear objectives, priorities, and focus.